zhrexx/fedora_cloner/README.md

 ./run_me.sh
 ```

-> # Then transfer the tot folder in your Cloud/USB/Private Github Repo (tot = To Transfer Folder and it must be less that 50mb wihtout jetbrains backup less than 1mb)
+> # Then transfer the tot folder in your Cloud/USB/Private Github Repo (tot = To Transfer Folder and it should be less that 50mb wihtout jetbrains backup less than 1mb)

 # On the target PC/Laptop to clone it...
 > # Get your tot Folder back on the target PC/Laptop